NOAA-OWP/evapotranspiration/README.md

 This code was minimally changed from the author's original version.
 These minor changes were made by Nextgen NWM formulation team:
 * Much of this C code was moved to `*.h` files, with the intention of being more easily integrated into the Nextgen Framework.
 It turned out that this step was not strictly necessary, and that this standalone module could use the standard `*.c` files.
 See known issues below for a discussion on turning these back to `*.c` files.
 * At one point the C code was slightly modified to compile as C++ code.
 This was intended for easier integration with the Nextgen Framework.
 This was reversed when developed as a standalone module.
-* Functions that are neccessary for PET calculations, but are not part of an individual method (e.g., `calculate_solar_radiation`), were moved to this file: `./include/pet_tools.h`
+* Functions that are necessary for PET calculations, but are not part of an individual method (e.g., `calculate_solar_radiation`), were moved to this file: `./include/pet_tools.h`
 * The PET code was split up so that the functions were in standalone files, and they could be called independently.
 An example: `EtPenmanMonteithMethod.h`
 * Variables within the PET functions (e.g., `psychrometric_constant_Pa_per_C`) are passed as part of the model structure (e.g., `model->inter_vars.psychrometric_constant_Pa_per_C`)